 Volunteering Abroad During Covid-19

 IVHQ programs have reopened in countries where border restrictions allow and government advice and local health guidelines deem it safe to do so.
 IVHQ volunteers provide invaluable support to local communities around the world.
 Now more than ever, volunteers' contributions are critically needed to help these communities get back on their feet.
-Volunteering is exempt from most countries' travel bans and we have volunteers joining our programs every week - you could be volunteering on one of our programs in as little as two weeks time!
+Our enhanced volunteer health & safety precautions have been designed to keep both our volunteers and the communities they visit safe from Covid-19.
+We have volunteers starting on programs every week – you could be volunteering with us in as little as two weeks time!

 Find out where you can volunteer abroad right now quarantine-free: